PankajGadhwal/Fixing-the-Synthetic-Data-for-Representational-Learning/README.md

 - Apply refined synthetic data for domain adaptation in low-data areas like medical or autonomous driving.
 - Train in privacy-sensitive domains using synthetic data to avoid exposing real personal information.

-## Credits

-Diffusion Inversion images used in this project were generated using the [turbo-edit](https://github.com/GiilDe/turbo-edit) repository by [GiilDe](https://github.com/GiilDe).
-The repository provides a method for generating counterfactual and manipulated images using diffusion-based image editing.

-We acknowledge and thank the original author for open-sourcing the implementation.

 ## Contributors